 What Does Drowsy But Awake Mean Anyway, When It Comes to Helping Your Baby Sleep?

 Pick up any book about baby sleep or read any website, including this one, and the instructions are to put your baby down “drowsy but awake” in order to teach your baby how to sleep and stop waking up at night or nap longer during the day.
 But, what does “drowsy but awake” actually mean?
 Does it mean eyes closed or just relaxed?
-This article will paint a picture about the ideal drowsiness to help your baby or toddler sleep better.
+This article will paint a picture of the ideal drowsiness to help your baby or toddler sleep better.

-Drowsy, But Awake Definition
+Drowsy, But Awake… The Definition

 Of course, this doesn’t always work very easily.